– Available in four variants – J, G, V and VX – the new Toyota Yaris is priced between Rs 8.75 lakh and Rs 14.07 lakh (ex-showroom).

-Media reports claim that the sedan will come in three trim levels – G, V and VX.
-Features like push button start/stop, cruise control, dual airbags, ABS with EBD, touchscreen infotainment system with Apple CarPlay and Android Auto, etc. will come as standard.
-While the top-end VX trim will have leather seats, DRLs, automatic headlights and wipers.
+The Yaris sedan is only available with a petrol engine option, which is basically a 105bhp, 1.5-litre Dual VVT-i unit paired to a 5-speed manual and a CVT unit.
+All trims are available with the CVT automatic gearbox option.
+Features like push button start/stop, cruise control, dual airbags, ABS with EBD, touchscreen infotainment system with Apple CarPlay and Android Auto, etc. comes as standard.
+While the top-end VX trim gets 7 airbags, leather seats, DRLs, automatic headlights and wipers.
 Read – Upcoming Toyota Cars In India

 – Halogen projector headlamps